zhuwhr/cloudline-constructor/kde.md

 }
 ```

-In this example, the kde function takes takes a function and an array and returns a function that produces a pair of coordinates [x, y].
+In this example, the kde function takes a function and an array and returns a function that produces a pair of coordinates [x, y].
 This pair of coordinates can be passed to a d3 path generator to draw a line (kde line).

 ## Function details: